-Not sure whether the educational programme is for you?
-Take advantage of the chance to get more knowledge and a sense of whether it’s something you like.
+Are you in doubt whether the master's degree is for you?
+Take advantage of your options to gain more knowledge and a sense of whether it's something you like:

 2. Go to an Open House

-3. Find out what others with the same educational program do
+3. Look into what other people with the same education do